adamlondon/blog.docker.io/wordpress/wp-content/plugins/growmap-anti-spambot-plugin/readme.txt

 == Upgrade Notice ==

-= 1.5.2 =
+= 1.5.4 =

-* fix - set secret key check to no by default and added nocache url and error codes to error messages
+* added - prevent autospam bots from thinking they got through by removing all links from a moderated comment until it is approved

 == Configuration ==